Night Finds You: Plot

-Velcoro and Bezzerides question Dr. Irving Pitlor (Rick Springfield), Caspere's psychiatrist.
-He states that Caspere had an affinity for young women and often went out with prostitutes, which further increased his "damaging tendencies."
-Before they leave, Pitlor recognizes Bezzerides for her father's medication center.
-As they drive in the car, Velcoro and Bezzerides talk about their respective methods and tactics.
-Meanwhile, Semyon talks with Chessani about Caspere, intending to find out more about his death on his own, but gets no viable information although he asks to meet Caspere's murderer if it is ever found.
+Velcoro and Bezzerides question Dr. Irving Pitlor (Rick Springfield), Caspere's psychiatrist at a boutique medical center.
+He states that Caspere had an affinity for young women and often expensed escorts and prostitutes, which further increased his "damaging tendencies."
+Before they leave, Pitlor recognizes Bezzerides from her father's meditation center, colloquially known as the Good People.
+Bezzerides explains that she has "left all that behind," along with several siblings either deceased or in jail.
+As they drive away from the medical center, Velcoro and Bezzerides talk about their respective methods and tactics as detectives.
+Meanwhile, Semyon talks with Chessani about Caspere, intending to find out more about his death on his own, but gets no viable information.
+He asks to meet Caspere's murderer if he or she is ever found.

-Woodrugh visits his mother, Cynthia (Lolita Davidovich), but is reserved to talk about any of his problems.
-Back at the apartment, he is confronted by Emily (Adria Arjona) for Lacey Lindel's incident.
-Woodrugh refuses to talk more about his past, prompting Emily to break up with him and he leaves the apartment.
-Elsewhere, Ilinca (Michael Irby) informs Bezzerides that Vera made a call to her former roommate, wondering if anyone called her, with the call possibly traced to Guerneville, California.
+Woodrugh visits his impoverished mother, Cynthia (Lolita Davidovich), but is too reserved to talk about any of his problems.
+Back at the apartment, he is confronted by Emily (Adria Arjona) with a tabloid article detailing the Lacey Lindel incident.
+Emily questions Woodrugh about information in the article, including Woodrugh's time in the U.S. Army with a group named Black Mountain Security.
+Woodrugh refuses to talk more about his past, prompting Emily to break up with him.
+He leaves the apartment and goes home.
+Elsewhere, Ilinca (Michael Irby) informs Bezzerides that several months prior, Vera made a call to her former roommate, asking if anyone was looking for her; the call is traced to Guerneville.

-Semyon visits a strip club to talk with a prostitute.
-She mentions that Caspere had a house in Hollywood where he often had sex with the prostitutes.
-Semyon meets with Velcoro, telling him to investigate the house and retrieve anything regarding the money that Caspere embezzled, promising that he could get him a promotion to Chief of Police.
+Semyon visits a strip club, led by associate Danny Santos (Pedro Miguel Arce), to talk with a prostitute.
+She mentions that Caspere had a house in Hollywood where he often had sex with prostitutes.
+Semyon then meets with Velcoro at Felicia's (Yara Martinez) bar, telling him to investigate the house and retrieve anything regarding the money that Caspere embezzled, promising that he can get him a promotion to Chief of Police in Vinci.
 Velcoro is not interested and makes it clear he does not want to keep working for him.
+Felicia advises Velcoro to consider getting another job, and Velcoro leaves her the money Semyon left on the table.

-Despite that, Velcoro decides to visit Caspere's Hollywood house.
-Inside, he finds an old radio playing, blood on the floor and cameras in the rooms.
-He is suddenly shot with a shotgun by a man wearing a bird mask.
-The man then shoots Velcoro in the chest.
+Despite that, Velcoro decides to visit Caspere's Hollywood house anyway.
+Inside, he finds a sink overflowing with water; BDSM equipment; animal masks on the wall; an old radio playing Bobby Bland's "I Pity the Fool"; a pool of blood on the floor; and a webcam filming in a spare closet.
+As he turns to leave, he is suddenly shot with a shotgun by a person wearing a raven mask.
+The man then stands over Velcoro, shooting him in the chest.